Amazingly Consistent AI-Generated Characters From a Photo Using SeeDream 4.0

 • etc

-subject is singing in front on stage in front of a band with a large audience in front of him. there are many multi-colored lights illuminated the stage.
+Subject is singing on stage in front of a band with a large audience in front of him.
+There are many multi-colored lights illuminating the stage.

 Generate a bunch of 30-second videos

-Use Runway’s image-to-video feature to create a series of 10-second videos based on the images generated in Krea.
+Use Runway’s image-to-video feature (not Act-Two) to create a series of videos based on the images generated in Krea.
 Here’s an example.

-Since our song is 2 minutes long, we’ll need to create twelve 10-second videos.
+You can create a video that is at most 10 seconds long.
+Since our song is 2 minutes long, we’ll need to create twelve 10-second videos, unless we use b-roll for parts of the final video.

-In Runway’s Act-One, upload your first driving video in the Driving Performance section on top.
-For the character reference below, upload your first character video produced in the previous step.
-Click the button to generate the lipsynced video
+In Runway, click on Act-Two.
+In the Performance section on top, upload your first driving performance video.
+In the Character section on the bottom, upload your first character video that you generated in the previous step.
+Click the button to generate the lip-synced video.

-Here’s an example using a simple character video for demo purposes.
+Here’s another example using a simple character video for demo purposes.